 Read Full Story

-Carrington Coyle, a resident of Providence Forge, was named to the Dean’s List at East Carolina University for the Spring 2025 semester.
-To be recognized for the achievement, a student must be enrolled full-time and accumulate a grade-point average of 3.5 or higher.
+Drew Ashford, a resident of Providence Forge, has been named to the Dean’s List at Palmer College of Chiropractic for the Summer 2025 semester.
+To earn the recognition, a student must accumulate a grade-point average of 3.5 or higher while being enrolled full-time.